MitPandya/ProjectManagementBot/REPORT.md

 ### Problems Solved

 Promanbot is designed to solve many Project Management related issues when it comes to using the Trello Board as it has a lot of limitations on the features related to effective Agile Software Development Process.
-Promanbot dealth with solving three major issues as follows:
+Promanbot dealt with solving three major issues as follows:
 * Trello Card Interactions e.g. Add, Mark, Remove, and listing Checklist/Todo Items of the card
 * Sending Real-Time Notifications to all the Members of a Card
 * Generating a Weekly Summary of all the Card's Status (Complete and Pending)